 Currently, 24 states recognize VAWD accreditation.
 Many of these states recognize VAWD as a means of implementing the licensing provisions of new laws, while mitigating the fiscal and operational impact on their board.

-Of the 24 states that recognize VAWD, Indiana, North Dakota, and Wyoming require VAWD accreditation as a component of licensure.
+Of the 24 states that recognize VAWD, Indiana, Iowa, North Dakota, and Wyoming require VAWD accreditation as a component of licensure.
 For further information on state-specific licensing requirements, inquire with each of the states in which your facility conducts business.

 Why Was VAWD Created?